Do you need a highly knowledgeable speaker and educator for your magazine article, radio program or TV show?

 Sue Currie is Australia’s leading personal branding specialist and is available to comment on the following areas of her expertise:

 - Personal and professional public relations

 As well as a professional speaker, Sue is a TV presenter, MC and media commentator recognised as a leading authority on personal branding having appeared on Sky Business News, in BRW, Vogue, Cleo, Cosmopolitan, Dynamic Business and Marketing Magazines, Daily Telegraph, The Age and Qantas Radio Q.

-She has had many articles published and is co-author of Apprentice to Business Ace – your inside-out guide to personal branding.
+She has had many articles published and is author of IMPRESSario – Present and Promote the Star Within You.

 Latest press coverage: